slint-ui/slint/docs/widgets.md

 }
 ```

 ## `ListView`

 A ListView is like a Scrollview but it should have a `for` element, and the content are
 automatically layed out in a list.
-Elements are only instentiated if they are visible
+Elements are only instantiated if they are visible

 ### Properties